Longhorns vs. Raiders: First Round Betting Trends, Record ATS, Home/Road Splits

 Texas vs. Colgate: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 2 seed Texas Longhorns (26-8) are heavily favored (-13.5) to defeat the No. 15 seed Colgate Raiders (26-8) in the first round of the NCAA Tournament on Thursday at Wells Fargo Arena.
-The matchup tips off at 7:25 PM on TBS.
-Here are some insights into this Midwest Region contest for those filling out their brackets.
-The over/under is 150.5 in the matchup.
+The No. 2 Texas Longhorns (26-8) are 13.5-point favorites to advance to the second round of the NCAA Tournament when they take on the No. 15 Colgate Raiders (26-8) on Thursday, beginning at 7:25 PM on TBS.
+Here's everything you need to know about this 2-15 matchup before filling out your bracket.
+The over/under in the matchup is set at 150.5.

 Texas vs. Colgate Odds & Info